 The District had open construction projects during the year, including specifically the Mann Lakes Raw Water Conveyance System Project.
-At year end, the District had a remaining commitment to pay \$1,000,000 to settle the construction contract based on the settlement obligation described in Note 8.
-This commitment has been accrued for and included as an addition as of December 31, 2019.
+At December 31, 2019, the District had a remaining commitment to pay \$1,000,000 to settle the construction contract based on the settlement obligation described in Note 8.
+This commitment was accrued for and included as an addition as of December 31, 2019.
+There were no remaining commitments as of December 31, 2020.